 Using Wind Sprints with Clients

-Whether a client seeks to improve speed, agility, power, or overall strength, sprint intervals can add a unique dimension to any training program.
+When you decide to become a personal trainer, expect to meet clients who seek to improve speed, agility, power, or overall strength.
+Wind sprints or print intervals can add a unique dimension to most training programs.
 Requiring a small-to-moderate time commitment, the payoff speaks for itself.
 With so much variety from which to choose, wind sprints may become a personal trainer’s new favorite tool for taking clients to the next level of athleticism.